 An overview of sales with examples.

-The definition of buyer persona with detailed examples.
+An overview of buyer personas with detailed examples.

 A list of common negotiation strategies.

 The definition of customer value with examples.